sdeherto/ED2support/README.md

 Additionally some files within the R subdirectory (convert_Rdata_to_nc.sh and R scripts called therein) provide some code to convert from an RData file to timeseries files per variables in netcdf format (mimicking TRENDY output).

 # create new meteo input
+For general info on the contents of ED2 met drivers please consult the wiki (https://github.com/EDmodel/ED2/wiki/Drivers).
+Here we provide some script for generating these at the UGent cluster.
 There exist multiple scripts for different types of atmospheric forcings, we will illustrate two here:
 - Scripts to convert CRU data based on Pecan (download.and.convert.input.ED2.R available in R subdirectory)
 - Scripts to convert any generic climate data given that it is provided in a simple csv format (available in subfolder R/climate, check the README there for more info)